Impact of momentum anisotropy and turbulent chromo-fields on thermal particle production in quark-gluon plasma medium: Introduction

 The prime goal here is to investigate the dilepton production rate in the presence of chromo-Weibel instability.
 This could be done by first modeling the non-equilibrium momentum distribution functions~\cite{vc_hq} that describe expanding anisotropic QGP followed by employing it to the kinetic theory description of dilepton production in the QGP medium.
+Our formalism is a straightforward extension of the Ref.~\cite{bmuller} for the interacting/realistic hot QCD equation of state (here the (2+1)-flavor lattice EOS described in terms of a quasi-particle model).
+The hot QCD medium effects enter through the quasi-particle distribution functions along with the non-trivial energy dispersions.
+The near equilibrium quasi-quark and quasi-gluon distributions that are employed here are obtained earlier in~\cite{vc_hq} and utilized in the context of studying heavy-quark dynamics in the anisotropic QGP/QCD medium.
+In this work, we employ them in exploring the dilepton production from the thermal QGP medium following the kinetic theory description of the dilepton production by $q\bar{q}$ annihilation at leading order within (1+1)-d boost invariant expansion of the thermal QGP medium in longitudinal direction.

-This is perhaps the first time, the impact of momentum anisotropy induced turbulent color fileds has been included in the thermal particle production in hot QCD/QGP medium.
+This is perhaps the first time, the impact of momentum anisotropy induced turbulent color fields has been included in the thermal particle production in hot QCD/QGP medium.
 As it will be seen in the later part of the manuscript that such effects indeed play significant role and can not simply be ignored for the momenta and temperatures accessible in RHIC.
 It is to be mentioned that such anisotropy induced momentum distributions have already been exploited to investigate the heavy-quark dynamics in the QGP medium ~\cite{vc_hq} .
 The heavy quark dynamics gets significant impact from such effects.
 Such effects may also be helpful to resolve the simultaneous estimation of $v_2$ and $R_{AA}$ for the heavy-quarks~\cite{sdas}.

-Thermal particles are produced from the expanding fireball created in heavy-ion collisions, throughout its evolution, carrying crucial information about the state of the constituent matter \cite{Alam:1996fd,Alam:1999sc,Peitzmann:2001mz,vanHees:2007th}.
-The effects of equation of states and non-equilibrium scenarios like dissipation {\it etc.} on thermal particles from the QGP phase have been studied by various authors \cite{McLerran:1984ay,Bhatt:2009zg,Bhatt:2010cy,PeraltaRamos:2010cw,Bhatt:2011kx,Bhalerao:2013aha,Chandra:2015rdz}.
+Particles are produced from the thermal medium of expanding fireball created in heavy-ion collisions, throughout its evolution, carrying crucial information about the state of the constituent matter \cite{Alam:1996fd,Alam:1999sc,Peitzmann:2001mz,vanHees:2007th}.
+Effects of equation of states and non-equilibrium scenarios like dissipation {\it etc.} on such thermal particles from the QGP phase have been studied by various authors \cite{McLerran:1984ay,Bhatt:2009zg,Bhatt:2010cy,PeraltaRamos:2010cw,Bhatt:2011kx,Bhalerao:2013aha,Chandra:2015rdz}.
 In this context it will be interesting to look how the presence of momentum anisotropy and turbulent chromo-fields will be affecting the thermal particle production.

 The paper is organized as follows.
 In Section.
 II, the modeling of non-equilibrium distribution function in the presence of anisotropy driven instability has been presented.
 Section III, deals with the thermal particle productions rates in the anisotropic background medium and Section IV, discusses the yields in the presence of expanding medium in heavy-ion collisions.
 In section V, conclusions and outlook have been presented.